 Similar to IBS, current research suggests that hypnosis may also be an effective tool for treating TMD pain.

-Best pain medications for IBS
+Best pain medications for IBS: what works and what to avoid

 Abdominal pain